 A: The exam must be completed within 120 minutes and no breaks are built into the web design.
 Participants may take the exam on their own time (available 24/7).
 A computer with a stable Internet connection is required.
 The exam consists of 70-80 questions.

 13: May I start the examination and return to it?

 A: No, there are no breaks allowed in the exam.

 14: When will I get my scores?

-A: The results of your examination and an analysis of the knowledge and judgment questions answered will be available in your account within 72 hours.
+A: The results of your examination and an analysis of the knowledge and judgment questions answered will be available in your account within 3 hours of starting the exam.

 15: Will I receive a certificate?